Upgrade MinIO AIStor on Linux

 Run

-on each node to validate that you successfully upgraded all binaries to the same version.
-Do not proceed unless all nodes use the same AIStor binary version. -
+minio --versionon each node to validate that you successfully upgraded all binaries to the same version.
+Do not proceed unless all nodes use the same MinIO AIStor binary version. -

 Run the

-command to restart all server processes in the deployment simultaneously.mc admin service restart ALIAS
+mc admin service restartcommand to restart all server processes in the cluster simultaneously.mc admin service restart ALIASReplace alias of the MinIO AIStor cluster to restart.

 S3-compatible SDKs and applications should retry operations automatically, such that the restart process is typically non-disruptive to ongoing operations.